 Use the MS Word form “Continuation Format” for this section.
 Submit final draft as a MS Word .doc or .docx file named "PLlastname_specific_aims".

 Regarding Specific Aims: Returning applicants should make sure to revise and update specific aims to reflect proposed changes.
-Current INBRE Pilot Planning and Pilot Grant awardees seeking next-level funding should take particular care that their new aims appropriately match the proposal category for which they are applying.
+Current INBRE Pilot Planning and Pilot Grant awardees seeking next-level funding should take particular care that their updated / matured aims appropriately match the proposal category for which they are applying.

 4. Research Strategy